Wood Frog

 Larvae Characteristics:

-adpole can grow to 1.8” prior to development.
-Plump with short, high tail fin.
-Body is brown or olive, usually with black and gold specks.
-Tail is lighter, occasionally with black spots.
-Belly is iridescent white or bronze, with intestinal coil visible through skin.
+Tadpoles can grow to be 1.8” in length with a plump body and a short, high tail fin.
+The body is brown or olive and speckled with black and gold.
+The tail is lighter with occasional black spots.
+The belly is iridescent white to pink or bronze and the intestines are visible through the skin.

 Species Confused With:

-Chorus frogs have similar mask-like pigmentation with a light lip stripe, but are substantially smaller, lack dorsolateral folds, and have expanded toe pads.
+Chorus Frogs have a similar mask-like pigmentation and a light lip stripe but are substantially smaller, lack dorsolateral folds, and have expanded toe pads.

 References: